-I read a recent article by Mark Schaefer said that SEO content today is about insight rather than quality, and this reminded me of a case I worked on.
+I read an article by Mark Schaefer said that SEO content today is about insight rather than quality, and this reminded me of a case I worked on.
 As many of you know, one of the many hats I wear is that of a cybersecurity private investigator.
 A client called me to report that his website was no longer showing up in Google search results.
 The cause became apparent shortly after I started investigating.
 Someone had built hundreds of websites that listed their key search terms frequently.
 Not only did these sites rank higher than my client’s site, but they also warned users that my client’s site was allegedly defrauding its customers.
 I were dealing with a negative SEO threat.

 The world of Search Engine Optimization (SEO) is one where the rules are constantly changing.
 The big search providers change their criteria for ranking sites and then individuals who understand SEO, modify web pages and processes for promoting their sites, so these sites can appear in more search results and gain more business.
 Overall, the process is a positive one, resulting in better search results and more refined websites.
 However, some SEO tactics are no so benign.

 For example, search engines used to rank sites based on how many times their site was linked to by other sites.
 In response to this, some companies created many bogus sites with links back to their site to influence their search rank.
 Much of the blog spam that contains embedded links utilizes this SEO tactic and the end result was a SEO bubble of sorts where some site ranks were greatly inflated.
 Search users had to wade through too much garbage to find real content so the search providers changed their strategy to assign a quality ranking to inbound links.
 Sites were penalized if many low quality links referenced their site in an effort to discourage their use but this also less idealistic individuals the tools to attack others using by performing actions that penalize competitors or other targets.